 The Law School is committed to providing academic support services to all students who need them.
-The 20:1 student-to-faculty ratio in Lawyering Seminars creates a unique opportunity for skills development through close supervision and frequent feedback.
-In addition, each first-year student takes one additional 20-person class in each semester.
+The 20:1 student-to-faculty ratio in first year Lawyering Seminars and Legal Research courses creates a unique opportunity for skills development through close supervision and frequent feedback.
 However, recognizing that many students experience difficulty with transition to Law School, we have also developed a comprehensive approach to academic support that emphasizes individual diagnostic assessment and individual or small group work with a faculty member.
 These academic support services are provided through the Law School's Irene Diamond Professional Skills Center, appropriately located contiguous to the Writing Center.
 Importantly, they are not an ancillary part of the academic program, but a fully integrated component of the overall curriculum.

 Essential to the Law School's curriculum design is our belief that the overall curriculum and our academic support program must address individual learning styles and attempt to accommodate students' differential learning trajectories.
 We pay special attention to the importance of legal writing skills, and include techniques and support to meet each student's individual needs.